 Before you say anything, I’m not trying to insinuate I’m better or more intelligent because I don’t binge on TV or Netflix shock series.

-I fear becoming a couch potato because I can swallow the horror series I watch episode after episode like water, and actually love to go on a series binge so much that I can’t control it.
+I fear becoming a couch potato.
+That is because I can swallow the horror series I watch episode after episode like water.
+I actually love to go on a series binge so much that I can’t control it.

 For some persons, the way to deal with something one can’t control, the best solution, is to cut the thing out completely.
-To control my tendencies to binge, I approach horror TV series in a more old-fashioned way of watching one series only one day of the week and never more than two or three episodes during a single sitting.
+To control my tendencies to binge, I approach horror TV series in a more old-fashioned way.
+I just watch one series only one day of the week and never more than two or three episodes during a single sitting.

 Horror Art Series